missionpinball/mpf-docs/tutorial/14_add_a_mode.rst

 whenever a ball starts.)
 You can also enter a list of *stop_events* to control how the mode ends, though if you don't enter one here then the mode will automatically stop when the ball ends, so you don't have to specify a stop event now.

 The ``priority: 100`` means that everything this mode does will have a base priority of 100.
-We'll create future modes at higher priorities so they can take over the display, control lights, filter and block scoring, etc.
+We'll create future modes at higher priorities so they can take over the display, control lights, filter and block scoring, etc. (You read the :doc:`documentation about modes </modes/index>`, right?)

+Also, when you create your own modes, keep them between 100 and 1,000,000.
+MPF has some built-in modes above and below those values that should stay at the top and bottom of the priority stack.

 4. Add your mode to your machine-wide config file
 -------------------------------------------------